-The following articles have been selected by the Research and Evaluation Division at the National Mass Violence Victimization Resource Center from the overall literature on mass violence and its consequences.
+The following articles have been selected by the Evaluation Division at the National Mass Violence Victimization Resource Center from the overall literature on mass violence and its consequences.
 The articles provide valuable information on a variety of topics relating to - and affected by - mass violence.
 These areas include the mental health characteristics and consequences of mass violence, as well as planning for - and intervention after - a mass violence incident.
 New articles will be added to this page regularly, and we will routinely feature themes and specific areas of interest.

 Please check back for updates in the field of mass violence, and reach out to us if you have specific questions or requests about specific topics of interest.